wp-plugins/rumbletalk-chat-a-chat-with-themes/readme.txt

 <pre>
+* NEW - Upload Images from your mobile device
 * NEW - Take photos from your mobile version
 * NEW - One on One VIDEO and Audio calls
 * NEW - Upload Docs, Excel, PowerPoint, PDF files